 Authors with approved funds should send the publisher’s invoice directly to firstname.lastname@example.org for payment.
 The Libraries will expedite payment (for up to the amount awarded) as quickly as possible.
 However, foreign publishers may take longer than U.S.-based publishers - see note below.

 Foreign publishers that are not already registered as an NSHE supplier will need to register.
 Additionally, UNLV purchasing will review all foreign invoices before they are paid.
-As this is a pilot project, please be patient with us as we work through some of these new processes.
+Please be patient with us as we work through some of these new processes.